JisrAI/qanun-functions/README.md

 ### Option 1: GitHub Actions (Recommended)

-This project includes a GitHub Actions workflow for automated deployment.
-To use it:
+This repository includes a GitHub Actions workflow for automated deployment:

 1. Create a new Function App in Azure:
    - Runtime stack: Python